krvamsi96/python/README.md

 Help() function: The help() function is used to display the documentation string and also facilitates you to see the help related to modules, keywords, attributes, etc.
 Dir() function: The dir() function is used to display the defined symbols.

+## what are mutable and immutable data types? <a name="1"></br>
+ Mutable data types can be changed after creating them.
+Some of the mutable objects in Python are list, set, dict.

+ Immutable data types can’t be changed after creating them.
+Some of the immutable objects in Python are str, tuple.